FirstShanti/Repo-analyzer/README.md

 ` python start.py https://github.com/FirstShanti/Repo-analyzer `

-In order to familiarize yourself with the script commands and instructions, run file:
+In order to familiarize yourself with the script commands and instructions run with ` -h `:

 ` python start.py -h `